CHOOSING THE BEST GENERATOR FOR YOUR HOME

 model.
 It will cost several times more than a gas model, but diesels have the highest efficiency and reliability.
 However, remember that getting gas or diesel can be a problem during a blackout.
 If you don't want to store by your home large amount of fuel, and prefer a fuel with practically unlimited shelf life which can be available during a blackout, consider propane

 There are dozens of genset manufacturers to choose from.
 From a technical standpoint, Honda generators are probably the best.
 They are reliable and provide clean sinewave output.
 But, of course, Honda is at the high end of the price range.
 Based on the customer reviews at Amazon, major U.S. brands such as Generac and Briggs & Stratton typically have lower ratings.
 Furthermore, they do not necessarily have better reliability than lesser known lines manufactured in China.
 If you are looking for best prices, in the power range up to 8,000 watts I would consider Champion line made by Champion Power Equipment, DuroStar and Sportsman.
 Based on their characteristics, cost and buyer reviews, they provide good value at low cost.
+That said, unfortunately, after major natural disasters, many low-cost generators are out of stock on Amazon, and third part sellers set exorbitant prices.
 Below are my picks of small bare bone portable devices for each type of the fuel.

 DuroStar 4000 W peak/ 3500 W rated portable.
 120 V outlets, 12 hours run time per tankful at half load; OHV engine; emissions meet EPA.